OsamaBarakaat/OsamaBarakaat/README.md

 <br>

-- A Front End Developer using ReactJs
+- A Front End Developer using ReactJs and NextJs
 - Graduated from Akhbar-Elyom-Academy with A+ in graduation project
-- I’m currently open for an internship or a new job opportunity
+- Graduated from Information-Technology-Institute (ITI) as a full stack web dev using MEARN
+- Full-Time Front-end developer @ V.Connect Company
+- Part-Time Front-end Trainer @ICTHub Egypt Company

 <br><br>